 Defect Management

-This project will use JIRA incident management for all type of Testing.
+This project will use JIRA defect management for all type of Testing.

 These tools will manage the systematic defect tracking process during the life of the project.
-Each incident identified will be reviewed by a senior tester or developer.
-Incidents logged in both systems will need associated defect numbers, to support cross-referencing and efficient defect management process.
+Each defect identified will be reviewed by a senior tester or developer.
+Defects logged in the system will need associated defect numbers, to support cross-referencing and efficient defect management process.

 Configuration Management